 Take a picture of the front of your ID, with the code you’ve written down directly below it.

 Tilt the ID so we can see the thickness of the document.
-Please make sure that you can still see the details on the ID while tilting it.
+Please make sure you can still see the details on the ID while tilting it.
 You don’t need the code for this one.

 Step 4: Take a picture of yourself holding the code